Pendant with Watch Components, Premo! Sculpey® Polymer Clay and Magic-Glos®

 - Mica powder, Gold Leaf and Metallic Powders, gold

-- Mica powder, Gold Leaf and Metallic Powders, sparkle blue
+- Mica powder, Gold Leaf and Metallic Powders, sparkle copper

 - Polyclay roller, Marcato Atlas 180 Roller, chrome- and nickel-plated steel and plastic, 9 thickness settings 0.3-2.5mm, 9 x 8-1/2 x 7 inches with 7-inch wide roller and plastic handle, includes table clamp